sharik709/laravel-authorizenet/README.md

 It will allow you to send credit card details directly to authorize.net and then they will send you some data called opaque data.
 You will need to submit two values from opaque data 'DataValue' and 'DataDescriptor'.

 In order to charge a customer.
-You should first create their profile on authorize.net.
+You should first create their profile on authorize.net via above function.

 That way authorize.net will keep all cards and banks details inside customer profile.